Bingo Bango

 "Bingo Bango" is a song written and recorded by English electronic music duo Basement Jaxx for their debut album, Remedy (1999).
 The track, which contains a sample of Bolivar's "Merengue" and as a result, Jose Ibata and Rolando Ibata are credited as songwriters, combined dance music with various elements of Latin music.
-It was released by XL Recordings as the album's fourth single on 27 March 2000, and later became the duo's third No. 1 song on the Billboard Dance Club Songs chart.
+It was released by XL Recordings as the album's fourth single on 27 March 2000, and later became the duo's third No. 1 song on the Billboard Dance Club Play chart.
 The song also peaked at No. 6 in Iceland and No. 13 in the United Kingdom.

 In other media, "Bingo Bango" appeared in television shows and films, such as the American version of Queer as Folk, The Dancer (2000), and various televised sports events.
 A 2012 cover version by American Hot 8 Brass Band received positive reception.
 In 2011, Basement Jaxx's Felix Buxton and musician Jules Buckley created an orchestral version of the song and included it in the live album Basement Jaxx vs. Metropole Orkest.

 Production

 "Bingo Bango" is a four-to-the-floor dance song that was primarily influenced by Latin music.
 It contains elements of samba, calypso, house, and techno, and was said by Barry Walters of Rolling Stone to also "layer ska on top of salsa."
-AllMusic's John Bush noticed the use of horn throughout the production, which Michaelangelo Matos described in The Rolling Stone Album Guide as "carnival-bound horn blasts."
-Bush additionally wrote that, similar to "Rendez-Vu", "Bingo Bango" was another Remedy (1999) track that shared "the NuYoricans' penchant for Latin vibes."
+AllMusic's John Bush noticed the use of horns throughout the production, which Michaelangelo Matos described in The Rolling Stone Album Guide as "carnival-bound horn blasts."
+Bush additionally wrote that, similar to "Rendez-Vu", "Bingo Bango" was another Remedy (1999) track that shared "the Nuyoricans' penchant for Latin vibes."
 A sample of Bolivar's "Merengue" also appeared in the song.

 In 2011, Felix Buxton collaborated with musician Jules Buckley to re-arrange fifteen of Basement Jaxx's tracks for a live orchestral show.
 "We made it into a Viennese Waltz for the simplest reason: why the hell not?," Jules stated.
 Andy Gill of The Independent wrote that this new version was based around waltz-time harpsichord and "raffishly muted" trumpet.